km776/mywebclass-agile-docs/readme.md

 ## Scope of the exercise

-In the spirit of Lean and to start our project off using the "pull" approach to develompent we will only focus on the following goal.
+In the spirit of Lean and to start our project off using the "pull" approach to development we will only focus on the following goal.
 MyWebClass is a website and we will need a development team that needs to work together in parallel meaning that we eventually need to produce various content to support the objectives of the site.
 In order for this to happen we need to create a basic web template that can be found using a search engine, addresses any legal requirements